ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

   e.g. store a new document, modify an existing document, query your database, etc.
   Any such operation '*loads*' the documents to the Session for tracking.
 * The Session **tracks all changes** made to all entities that it has either loaded or stored.
-  You don’t need to manually track the changes to these entities and decide what needs to be saved and what doesn’t.
+  You don't need to manually track the changes to these entities and decide what needs to be saved and what doesn't.
   The Session will do it for you.
 * All these tracked changes are combined & persisted to the database only when calling `SaveChanges()`.
 * Entity tracking can be disabled if needed.
 See: